Legend-Paul/Advance-git/README.md

-Just training on how to use git on advanced level.
+Training on how to use git on advanced level.